 Add: Pomegranate Powder

 Want an easy way to upgrade your vinaigrettes with a healthy dose of antioxidants?
-Then simply whisk in a couple spoonfuls of pomegranate powder.
+Then simply whisk in a couple spoonfuls of pomegranate juice powder.
 You’ll vivify your dressings with a sweet-tart flavor that will make salad greens way more enticing to eat.

 6. When Making: Granola Bars